WPCD-Workflows/documentation/source/old/imp5/public/xml/itm_gm_2010.rst

    ) (
    ppt
    ), by Torbjörn Hellsten
--  Modelling NBI in ITM environment with ASCOT
+-  Modelling NBI in EU-IM environment with ASCOT
    (
    pdf
    ), by Otto Asunta and Seppo Sipilä;
--  Present status of NBI codes for ITM
+-  Present status of NBI codes for EU-IM
    (
    pdf
    ) (